InitialCrow/wpChat/readme.md

 > git clone https://github.com/InitialCrow/wpChat.git .

+- rename folder to wpChat if name changed
 - then put wpChat folder in you wordpress plugin directory

 - we need to install dependencies so with composer (go check how to install composer if you dont have it) use in wpChat directory